AIDL-CLUB/Supervised-ML-SEMINAR/README.md

 # Supervised-ML-Seminar
 Hello folks!
-This repositry will contain all the related csv files and google collab files of Supervised ML Workshop.
+This repositry will contain all the related dataset files and google collab files of Supervised ML Workshop.